 Consultation, Historical and Ethnographic Research.

-Brief Description of Services: A woman-owned small business, Stell is highly experienced in conducting cultural resource investigations and compliance support for a wide range of clients in all regulatory contexts, including Section 106, NEPA, SEPA, DOT Section 4(f), and Governor’s E. O. 05-05.
-Stell provides Phase I and Phase II archaeological investigation; historic buildings and structure inventories; National Register evaluations; Historic American Buildings Survey/Historic American Engineering Record documentation; ethnographic overviews; memoranda of agreement, cultural resource management and mitigation plans, interpretive brochures, and popular publications.
-We also offer third-party coordination and other assistance to agencies in support of discussions and negotiations with Native American tribes.
+Brief Description of Services: A veteran-owned, woman-owned small business, Stell conducts cultural resource investigations and compliance support for a wide range of clients in all regulatory contexts, including Section 106, NEPA, SEPA, DOT Section 4(f), and Governor’s E. O. 05-05.
+Stell provides a full suite of services including intensive/reconnaissance level surveys, archaeological site testing, data recovery, historic buildings and structure inventories, National Register evaluations, Historic American Buildings Survey/Historic American Engineering Record documentation, ethnographic overviews, memoranda of agreement, archaeological monitoring, cultural resource management and mitigation plans, interpretive brochures, and popular publications.
+We offer third-party coordination to agencies in support of discussions with Native American tribes.

 Primary Contact: Agnes F. Castronuevo, M.A., RPA